stela2502/ImageSmith/README.md

 # Singularity Image Builder Facility

 This repository provides a facility for building and managing Apptainer images, especially suited for HPC environments where users lack root access.
+The facility is based on [this Tutorial](https://github.com/stela2502/Tutorial_Singularity) and has the ``create_new_image_builder.sh`` in it's path.

-The facility includes scripts and a Makefile to automate the creation, running, and deployment of Apptainer images.
+This repo includes scripts and a Makefile to automate the creation, running, and deployment of the ImageSmith images.

+# This Repository

 ## Overview